 health and long-term care, including clinics, hospitals, primary care, home services and community-based care;

-enabling social services delivered at community level and, where feasible, in an integrated way
+enabling social services delivered at community level and, where feasible, in an integrated way.

-Where applicable the services provided from the supported operations shall be delivered at the community-based local level.
-Regarding infrastructure in the health area, the focus shall be on developing models moving from institutional care to the community-based care and services supporting independent living, fully in line with the UN Convention on the Rights of Persons with Disabilities.
-Social housing provision should follow a “Housing First” approach and deliver integrated solutions that target the most vulnerable.
-The infrastructure and services should respect the applicable quality standards and UN conventions and will not lead to segregation or isolation of specific groups.
+Compliance with applicable EU and national or where relevant, regional social legislation is a requisite for operations’ support under InvestEU.
+Where applicable the services provided from the supported projects shall be delivered at the community-based local level.
+Regarding infrastructure in the health area, the focus shall be on developing models moving from institutional care to prevention, primary care and community-based care and services supporting integrated person-centred care and independent living, fully in line with the UN Convention on the Rights of Persons with Disabilities.

+[Regarding investments in the affordable social housing, particular focus shall be on delivering housing solutions that pursue the objective of lifting people from social exclusion in complementarity with national or regional support schemes.
+For the purpose of investments supported by InvestEU, affordable social housing should be understood as aimed at disadvantaged persons or socially less advantaged groups, who due to solvency constraints are unable to obtain housing at market conditions.
+Social mixity and social cohesion are also acceptable public policy objectives for investment in social housing.]
+When targeting people falling under the ETHOS definition of homelessness and housing exclusion, social housing provision shall follow a housing-led approach.
+The infrastructure and services should respect the applicable quality standards and UN conventions and shall not lead to segregation or isolation of specific groups.

-In addition to financial products provided by traditional financial intermediaries, the provision of in-kind services may also qualify organisations, such as education institutions, or health and social service and care providers, to benefit indirectly from the EU guarantee through an implementing partner.
+In addition to financing solutions provided by traditional financial intermediaries, the provision of in-kind services may also qualify organisations, such as education institutions, or health and social service and care providers, to benefit indirectly from the EU guarantee through an implementing partner.

-The window shall put special emphasis on the inclusiveness of vulnerable people and their access to quality services, also for the inclusion of and accessibility for persons with disabilities.
+The window shall put special emphasis on the inclusiveness of persons in vulnerable situations and their access to quality services also for inclusion and accessibility for persons with disabilities and for ageing population.

-The window shall also support the provision of inclusive education, training and related services, covering both initial and continuing education and training, including for adults, innovative health solutions, such as e-health, health services and new care models.
-Support shall aim at promoting gender equality, broadening self-employment and social integration of vulnerable people including third-country nationals.
+Support under this window shall also support the provision of inclusive education, training, vocational training and related services, covering both initial and continuing education and training, including for adults, innovative health solutions, such as e-health services and new care models.
+Support shall aim at promoting gender equality, broadening self-employment and social integration of persons in vulnerable situations including third-country nationals.

 Special attention shall be paid to social enterprises and the activities they carry out such as scaling initiatives, fostering the development of digital and entrepreneurial skills for disadvantaged groups to address gender and other diversity gaps in these areas.
-The window shall address EU-wide market failures in social enterprise and social impact financing, microfinance, health, ageing, education and housing funding gaps and innovation through bringing about stronger EU intervention and more efficient market testing aimed enhancing the social dimension of Europe.
+Support under this window shall address EU-wide market failures in social enterprise and social impact financing, microfinance, health, ageing, education and housing funding gaps and innovation through bringing about stronger EU intervention and more efficient market testing aimed at enhancing the social dimension of Europe.

-The window shall support the demand for and supply of skills, addressing skills deficiencies or improving the skills utilisation by final beneficiaries and fostering skills-investment markets.
+The window shall support the demand for and supply of skills, addressing skills deficiencies or improving the skills utilisation by final recipients and fostering skills-investment markets.

-Advisory support may also contribute to exploring new ways for the provision of these services as well as, in general helping to develop the supply of and demand for skills in line with the provision of the InvestEU regulation.
+Advisory support may also contribute to exploring new ways for the provision of social services as well as, in general helping to develop the supply of and demand for skills in line with the provision of the InvestEU regulation.